Fat Pibble

 Advocates for Animals, Allies for Owners.

-Fear, stress, and aggression are medical and behavioral problems that deserve a plan.
-Fat Pibble combines clinical behavior training with cooperative care so pets learn consent-based handling, clinics feel supported, and families get practical steps that work.
-Start with a short intake, get a clear plan, and practice skills that make vet visits doable and daily life safer.
-We partner with Portland clinics and work virtually when travel is hard.
-If your pet struggles with exams, nail trims, or new people, you are not alone.
-Let’s lower stress and build reliable behaviors, one small win at a time.
+Start with a short intake, receive a clear plan, and practice skills that make vet visits doable and make days at home easier.
+We partner with clinics and work virtually when travel is hard.
+If exams, nail trims, or new people are hard, you’re not alone.

 Book a Consult